UbiquityRobotics/bus_loki/README.md

 1. Make sure your controller is charged.

-2. For joystick control you need either the PS2 or XBox usb dongle pluged into the RasPi2.
+2. For joystick control you need either the PS2 or XBox usb dongle pluged into the RasPi.

 3. Pair your controller.
 (XBox: Tiny reset in back then press chrome X key, PS2: Hold select key).
-Run the following command on the RasPi2:
+Run the following command on the RasPi:

         roslaunch joy_input joystick.launch